Factbox - Hugo Chavez's record in Venezuelan elections

-CARACAS Venezuela's socialist President Hugo Chavez seeks another six-year term at a closely contested election on Sunday.
+CARACAS Venezuela's socialist President Hugo Chavez won another six-year term on Sunday with 54 percent of the vote.

 Denounced as a dictator by his foes, Chavez's supporters say his democratic credentials are proven by the fact there have been about a dozen national elections during his rule.